-For the fiscal year 2023, the financial metrics used in the STIP performance metrics were Bonus EBIT and Bonus EBITDA, equally weighted and comprising 90% of the overall Corporate performance measures.
-With respect to each of the Bonus EBITDA and Bonus EBIT targets, the Board approved a STIP payout curve that provides for payout of 0% of target payout if less than 75% of target performance is achieved, 25% of target payout if 75% of target performance is achieved, 75% of target payout if 87.5% of target performance is achieved, 100% of target payout if 100% of target performance is achieved and a maximum payout of 150% of target payout if 125% or more of target performance is achieved (with intermediate achievement being interpolated on a linear basis) and with maximum payout for the CEO being 200% of target payout, as per the CEO's written employment agreement.
-This payout curve, as applied to achievement, determines the actual STIP score stated above.
+The Board approved a STIP payout curve for Bonus EBIT that provided for payout of 0% of target for less than 75% achievement, 25% of target for 75% achievement, 75% of target for 87.5% achievement, 100% of target for 100% achievement and 150% of target for 125% achievement or above, with intermediate achievement being interpolated on a linear basis and with maximum payout for the CEO being 200% of target payout, as per the CEO's written employment agreement.
+Applying that payout curve and the applicable weightings to the achievement resulted in a 21.0% STIP score.